wasilewski-piotr/MyDiveLog/README.md

 # MyDiveLog
-Mobile application that allows user to store his certificates and dive data.
+Mobile application that allows user to store his certifications and dive data.